Blog · By The Packaging Vista Team · June 20, 2026

 Food-Safe Packaging: Materials, Inks and Barriers Explained

 Food packaging clears a higher bar than ordinary boxes, because it touches what people eat.
-That means food-grade materials, food-contact-safe inks, and the right barrier for the product.
+Food-safe packaging means food-grade materials, food-contact-safe inks, and the right grease or moisture barrier for the product across all of your food & beverage boxes.
+With FDA food packaging rules and a fast-moving PFAS-free shift, getting this right keeps your packaging both compliant and high-performing.
 This article goes deeper on food safety than our main food packaging guide.
+Direct-contact packaging must meet U.S. food-safety rules – see the FDA on food-contact substances.

 What makes packaging food-safe?